mkdsk/pokesim/README.md

 ---
 PokeSim is a text based simulation that attempts to recreate Pokemon battles, whether it be with a single pokemon or a trainer.
 I have also planned to implement graphics eventually.

+NOTE: This repository is very old and was mostly written when I was 14/15 and had no idea how to properly optimize code.
+This repo is just here for archiving purposes!
+Maybe I will rewrite it someday in C++.

 # Features
 ---
 - Simulation of Pokemon style turn based battles